antonthefirst/devmidi/README.md

 The lib currently lets you do the following:
 * Bind float values to knobs and ImGui sliders simultaneously.
+* Click the knobs for various convenient behavior like resetting to a default, printing, toggling.
 * Bind buttons to ImGui buttons, checkboxes, and radio buttons.
 * Read the raw data of the devices in a simple way.